zendesk/sunshine-conversations-byoc/README.md

 # Purpose

-This sample project shows how to add an unsupported user channel to Smooch.
-The channel used in the example is Slack.
-This example feeds DM messages sent to a bot user into Smooch.
+This sample project shows how to add messages from an unsupported user channel to a Sunshine Conversation.
+The channel used in the example is Slack: DM messages sent to a bot user are fed into a SunshineConversation on behalf of the Slack user.

+## Archtecture

+* A Slack app is created which:
+    * Adds a `bot` user to Slack
+    * Sends webhook events to a middleware URL (for each new DM received)
+* A Sunshine Conversations app with:
+    * A webhook integration to send `message:appUser` events to a middleware URL
+    * Any compatible business system (i.e.: Agent UI/etc.)

+### Messaging flow

+For User messages:

+* a DM is sent to the `bot` user
+* the Slack app sends the message (in a webhook event) to the middleware URL
+* Middleware uses the Sunshine Conversations API to push a message with role:appUser into the corresponding appUser's conversation

+For replies from the business:

+* Business adds a message to an appUser's Sunshine Conversation
+* Sunshine Conversations sends a `message:appUser` webhook to the middleware URL
+* Middleware uses the Slack API to post a reply DM to the corresponding Slack user

-# Deploying to AWS Lambda via Serverless
+# Deploying the middleware to AWS Lambda via Serverless

 ## Serverless quickstart
 https://medium.com/devopslinks/aws-lambda-serverless-framework-python-part-1-a-step-by-step-hello-world-4182202aba4a